nesus261/quizzes/README.md

 > Responsible for the quiz player's page.
 Creates and maintains a websocket connection to the server, handles player actions on the website, displays subsequent questions and the result after completing the quiz, along with selected answers (depending on the quiz settings).

-#### **quizzes/static/quizzes/script6.js**

-> Support for joining a quiz from the site navigator.

 ### Templates

 #### **quizzes/templates/quizzes/add_quiz.html**

-> Template for a website to create a quiz.
+> A template for a page for creating and modifying quizzes.

 #### **quizzes/templates/quizzes/game_admin.html**

 > Template for the admin page of a started/finished quiz.
+Shows players' progress.

 #### **quizzes/templates/quizzes/game.html**